-This year, influenza season and the ongoing COVID-19 pandemic are going to overlap.
-This adds an additional layer of concern for many of our patients.
-Learn more about symptoms and treatment for both illnesses:
+The overlapping of influenza season and the ongoing COVID-19 pandemic is adding an additional layer of concern for many of our patients.
+Learn the best ways to prevent both illnesses, what symptoms to look for and the treatment options available for both Influenza and COVID-19.

 Symptoms and spread